emilyriederer/website/content/post/team-of-packages/index.md

 [^2]: Many practitioners have built off of Christensen's initial theory with sometimes passionately conflicting opinions on the nuances

+[^3]: Particularly users interested enough to read this post =)

-[^3]: The `usethis` package also has many great examples of "IT Guy"-like qualities.
+[^4]: The `usethis` package also has many great examples of "IT Guy"-like qualities.
 One that I don't discuss in this post is explicitly *informing* users what it intends to do and then seeking permission

+[^5]: Note that any functions I show in the post are psuedo-code and simplified to illustrate my key points.

-[^4]: This is *not* a recommendation for the best way to store credentials!
+[^6]: This is *not* a recommendation for the best way to store credentials!
 There are many other options such as keychains and password managers that your organization may prefer.
 I use a relatively simple example here that I could implement without adding any bulky code or additional packages to illustrate the point of opinionated design - not to give advice on security.

+[^7]: Disclaimer, this is a shameless promotion of my own package.

-[^5]: rOpenSci has a nice discussion on function naming in their package [style guide](https://devguide.ropensci.org/building.html#package-api)
+[^8]: rOpenSci has a nice discussion on function naming in their package [style guide](https://devguide.ropensci.org/building.html#package-api)

+[^9]: This round-up also illustrates some great examples of when you should *not* use an R package for your organization and when other types of end-products could be more beneficial.